 Modern Food Problems

-There are many things that are unnatural about modern, engineered, and processed food, from GMOs (genetically modified) to hydrogenated fats to high fructose corn syrup.
-Some foods contain toxins, hormones, and antibiotics.
-High sodium, low fiber, and artificial colors and flavors are also contributing to diabetes, heart disease, behavioral issues, inflammation, migraines, cancer, and other health problems.1 A return to basics can be a return to a healthy lifestyle.
+There are many things that are unnatural about modern, engineered, and processed food.
+These include the presence of GMOs (genetically modified organisms), hydrogenated fats and high fructose corn syrup which are found in many foods and affect those who eat them.
+Some foods contain toxins, added hormones, and antibiotics.
+Meat especially tends to contain these types of additives.
+Foods which are high in sodium, low in fiber, and contain added artificial colors and flavors are also contributing to a rise in cases of the development of health conditions.
+These include diabetes, heart disease, behavioral issues, inflammation, migraines, cancer, and other health problems in those who eat these modified foods.¹ A return to the basics of diet can be a return to a healthy lifestyle.

 What is the Paleolithic Diet?